kebbet/kebbet-cpt-eastereegg/readme.md

 - BASE64 Icon
 - Gutenberg template (locked)
 - Automated post title (Cite or just Egg ID)
+- Options page prepared for Advanced Custom Fields Pro.
+(Settings is added with theme)

 ## How to use
 - Activate plugin on any WordPress site.